burhanuday/razorsharp/README.md

 ## Credits

-- The amazing Blade Design System team for creating such a great and consistent design system that made it easy to build this
+- The amazing Blade Design System team for creating such a great and consistent design system that made it possible to build this
 - [@varunachar](https://twitter.com/varunachar) for the [inspiration of the name for this plugin](https://twitter.com/varunachar/status/1629771631047610371?s=20)

 ## License